awdem/bank-tech-test/README.md

 # Bank-Tech-Test

 Practice tech test for Maker's Academy.
 A simple bank account program that allows you to make deposits and withdrawals and will print a statement of all the transactions in your account.
-Data does not persist between instances of the program runnning.
+Data does not persist between instances of the program running so your transactions will disappear when you close the REPL.

 ## Specification